 Let the tots run free in Singapore's lush patch of green, Botanic Gardens!

-Let’s face it, there’s never been a better time to get outdoors than in the time of the corona(virus).
-It’s an easy peasy way to practise social distancing and squeeze in some quality time with the fambam.
-If cabin fever’s hitting you hard, we say head to our fave outdoor destination with the kids: UNESCO heritage site Singapore Botanic Gardens.
+Singapore is full of gorgeous parks and green spaces – we’re totally spoilt for choice!
+And, now that everything is slowly reopening, there’s never been a better time to get outdoors.
+As well as enjoying a dose of vitamin C, it’s an easy peasy way to practise social distancing and squeeze in some quality time with the fambam.
+If you’re looking for something to do with the kids today, we say head to our fave outdoor destination with the kids: UNESCO heritage site Singapore Botanic Gardens.
 It’s easy to get to, and most importantly, super kid- and social-distancing friendly.
 Wondering how to have the perfect day out at the Singapore Botanic Gardens with kids?
 Here’s our guide…

 Pro tip: If you’ve lived in Singapore for a while, then you’ll know it gets super hot at around 10am.
 Since the Botanic Gardens has a lot of open spaces, we suggest heading there earlier (7.30am, if you can make it) rather than later.
-Don’t forget to pack hats for the little ones, sand toys, a football, mosquito repellent and LOTS of water and sunscreen!
+Don’t forget to pack hats for the little ones, sand toys, a football, mosquito repellent, LOTS of water and sunscreen!
+Be sun smart!

 How to get to the Botanic Gardens